department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-research-plan.md

 ## Method

 We'll conduct remote usability testing over Zoom using a prototype on production.
 Testing on production allows us to use a code-based prototype and be more inclusive with our recruiting approach.
+We will pause the recording once we have users log in to avoid capturing PII.

+In the event that for some reason we can't test on production, we will use a prototype.
+We will also use the prototype to complete task 3 with participants who do not have debt.

 ### Research materials

 - [Link to conversation guide](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md)

-- Link to prototype - coming soon
+- Links to prototypes: [desktop](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483168/simulate/no-panels?mode=i) and [mobile](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483175/simulate/no-panels?mode=i)

 ## Recruitment